-Discover tropical beaches, cycle along magical forest trails on the banks of the Tonle Sap lake, explore the history of Hinduism and Buddhism in Southern Asia and practice the art of getting lost in the massive otherworldly splendor of Angkor Wat, all while working on education, women’s empowerment and community development volunteer programs in the capital of Cambodia.
+Discover tropical beaches, cycle along the banks of the magnificent Mekong river or central great lake, explore the history of Hinduism and Buddhism in Southern Asia, and practice the art of getting lost in the massive otherworldly splendor of Angkor Wat, all while working on education, women’s empowerment, and community development volunteer and internship programs in the capital of Cambodia.

-You could also take a river boat into the Tonle Sap Biosphere reserve where you could discover undocumented butterfly species and unearth the secret scent of Cambodia, emanating from its national flower, the rumduol, a type of magnolia native to the region.
-You could also visit the fishermen and women of the floating villages on the lake and say hello the traditional way, similar to a namaste it is a greeting from the heart.
+You could also take a river boat into the Tonle Sap Biosphere reserve where you could encounter undocumented butterfly species and discover the sweet scent of the rumduol, Cambodia’s national flower, a magnolia native to the region.
+Greet the fishermen and women of the lake’s floating villages the Cambodian way, with the Sampeah, a traditional way of showing respect and reverence.

 Volunteering is frequently undervalued by new graduates and many do not add these experiences to their resume.
 This is a mistake as many hiring managers say that mentioning community service projects was a deciding factor in selecting a specific candidate.
 Volunteering helps you prove that you’re helpful, that you truly care and that you are passionate about cause.
 In short, it shows that you’re someone any company would love to have on their team.

 If you’re excited to make an impact on the community in Cambodia, be sure to check out our volunteer projects kicking off in in southern Cambodia in 2018.
-Request to join our either teaching, gender equality or community development program, depending on your individual interests.
+Our travel and volunteer programs in Cambodia are designed to help college students make a difference while being fully immersed in the local Cambodian culture.
+Request to join a teaching, gender equality, or community development program, depending on your specific interests.

 OUR VIDEOS & TESTIMONIALS

 We are launching our programs in Cambodia in 2018.
 In the meantime, take a look at some inspiring videos from our other volunteer projects in Asia!